 Constantine Bay Beach

-A west facing long sandy beach with a reputation as one of the best surfing beaches in Cornwall.
+A west-facing long sandy beach with a reputation as one of the best surfing beaches in Cornwall.
 It is separated from its neighbour, Booby’s Bay, to the north, by a thin rocky point; bordered by a large rocky reef to the south and backed by a network of sand dunes.
-At high tide the beach shelves steeply causing a shore break and at low tide it connects with Booby’s forming a long sandy bay with a number of sand banks.
+At high tide, the beach shelves steeply causing a shore break and at low tide, it connects with Booby’s forming a long sandy bay with a number of sandbanks.
 Good marine wildlife

 In the middle of the bay at high tide is a good peak producing rights and lefts with fast and sucky waves.
 There is also a point at the north end of the bay that produces good waves from mid to high tide.
 Suitable for experienced surfers only.
 Dangers: Rocks, dangerous rips, crowds, beach shelves quickly at high tide.
 Tides: Surfable all tides.
 Wind: E/SE offshore.

-Surf shop at the top of the road down to Constantine Bay
+- Surf shop at the top of the road down to Constantine Bay

-Toilets (inc disabled)
+- Toilets (inc disabled)

-Seaside Award for clean safe and well-managed beaches,
+- Seaside Award for clean safe and well-managed beaches,

 Back to Cornwall Beaches© Photograph of Constantine Bay Beach with kind permission of Robert Linsdell Flckr